Virginia-iGEM/generator-igemwiki/README.md

 Once you've downloaded Node.js, launch a terminal.
 On Windows, Powershell is our terminal of choice (Start Menu > Search > Powershell); as far as we are aware, cmd.exe will work as well, but we reccommend Powershell.
 On Mac, we reccommend [iTerm2](https://www.iterm2.com/), though the built-in Terminal should work just fine.
 On Linux, any modern BASH-like shell should work.

+> If you are nervous about using the terminal, we have written a short [Introduction to the Terminal](https://github.com/Virginia-iGEM/2018-tutorials/tree/master/cli) article, specifically aimed at iGEM students.

 Now, we'll update `npm`, the Node.js package manager (like `apt` or `pip`) to the latest version; install `yo`, Yeoman; install `bower`, our live dependency manager; install `gulp@next`, gulp v4.0, which is the command-line task runner our build system uses; and `generator-igemwiki`, which is of course this generator:

 ```bash